Use PowerShell scripts on Windows 10 devices in Intune

 The Intune management extension has the following prerequisites:

-- Devices must be joined or registered to Azure AD and Azure AD is configured for auto-enrollment into Intune.
-The Intune management extension supports Azure AD joined, hybrid domain joined, and comanaged enrolled Windows devices.
+- Devices must be joined or registered to Azure AD, and Azure AD and Intune configured for auto-enrollment.
+The Intune management extension supports Azure AD joined, hybrid Azure AD domain joined, and co-managed enrolled Windows devices.

 - Devices must run Windows 10 version 1607 or later.